Background to Curriculum Change

-In response to these recommendations, the College is undertaking the revision of eight specialty curricula: Histopathology, Forensic Histopathology, Paediatric and Perinatal Pathology, Diagnostic Neuropathology and Chemical Pathology, which are managed exclusively by RCPath, and Medical Microbiology, Medical Virology, Infectious Diseases and Tropical Medicine, which are managed jointly with Joint Royal Colleges of Physicians Training Board (JRCPTB) via the Combined Infection Training (CIT) model.
+In response to these recommendations, the College has undertaken the revision of eight specialty curricula: Histopathology, Forensic Histopathology, Paediatric and Perinatal Pathology, Diagnostic Neuropathology and Chemical Pathology, which are managed exclusively by RCPath, and Medical Microbiology, Medical Virology, Infectious Diseases and Tropical Medicine, which are managed jointly with Joint Royal Colleges of Physicians Training Board (JRCPTB) via the Combined Infection Training (CIT) model.

 The JRCPTB are leading on the revision of specialty curricula for Haematology and Immunology, with oversight from the Joint Training Committee.